sofianhamiti/modular-smolagents/README.md

 ## Acknowledgments

 - Built with [smolagents](https://github.com/huggingface/smolagents)
-- Uses [LangChain](https://github.com/langchain-ai/langchain) for optional RAG tool
-- Powered by your choice of LLM via LiteLLM
+- Powered by your choice of LLM via LiteLLM or OpenRouter